WE LISTEN, WE LEARN, WE LEAD!!

-The Pulse Center for Patient Safety Education & Advocacy (formerly PULSE of NY) was founded in 1996 to empower patients and their families to be an active part of their healthcare team.
-Research shows that involved and informed patients have better outcomes.
-Medical errors cost the economy as much as $29 billion a year.
+The Pulse Center for Patient Safety Education & Advocacy was founded in 1996 as a support group for people harmed by their medical care and incorporated soon after as Pulse of NY.
+The name was changed in 2016 to reflect our community based educational programs in patient safety and advocacy.
+Our goal has always been to empower patients and their families to be active members of their healthcare teams and support them through this journey.
+Research shows that involved and informed patients get better results.
+Medical errors are the third leading cause of death in the country and cost the economy as much as $20 billion a year.

-To help support this ongoing work, consider making Pulse one of your charities of choice this year.
+To help support this ongoing work, consider making Pulse your charities of choice this year.

 SOME OF THE CURRENT PROGRAMS AT THE PULSE CENTER FOR PATIENT SAFETY Education & Advocacy